 The Swiss/German COVID-19 tracing app was downloaded more than 25 Million times.
 Testing it for security vulnerabilities played an important role in ensuring public trust and increasing compliance.
-With CI Fuzz, our developers found 2 vulnerabilities in the German version (#163 and #164), and 9 vulnerabilities in the Swiss version of the app.
+With CI Fuzz, our developers found 2 code vulnerabilities in the German version (#163 and #164), and 9 vulnerabilities in the Swiss version of the app.

 LibHTP is used to securely parse HTTP protocols and the related bits and pieces.
-Using CI Fuzz, our developers found a critical vulnerability in LibHTP, that remote attackers could have exploited for a buffer over-read (CVE-2018-10243).
+Using CI Fuzz, our developers found a critical code vulnerability in LibHTP, that remote attackers could have exploited for a buffer over-read (CVE-2018-10243).

 Audi is one of the leading innovators worldwide when it comes to making automotive software more secure.
 With CI Fuzz, our developers managed to fix an exploitable heap buffer overflow in Audi's software.